Sydney-White/web/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in Political Science at Columbia University.
+I am a second-year PhD student in Political Science at Columbia University.

 My research interests lie in international political economy, particularly in the politics of finance and trade.